gm737/JAVA-BANK-APP/README.md

 For the Database i created a small database made with MySQL and SQLWorkBench.

-The App functions by running the main file, a ui opens up with login fields.
+The App functions by running any file from given directory, a ui opens up with login fields.
 The user also has the option of registering.

 Username and password have a set of rules where for the username the app checks if the name is available or not